 Start: Panthers D/ST

-Olave has a bright future and just saw a historic number of air yards last week, but Jameis Winston is clearly comprised while playing through a broken back, and there's a real chance we see Andy Dalton this week against a Carolina defense allowing an NFL-low 4.4 YPA.
-Alvin Kamara has returned to practice, and further target competition remains in Michael Thomas and Jarvis Landry.
+Olave has a bright future and just saw a historic number of air yards last week, but Jameis Winston is clearly comprised while playing through a broken back, and there's a real chance we could see Andy Dalton at some point this game against a Carolina defense allowing an NFL-low 4.4 YPA.
+Alvin Kamara is expected to return, and further target competition remains in Michael Thomas and Jarvis Landry.
 Olave could easily become New Orleans' most valuable fantasy receiver down the stretch but look for alternatives this week.

 The Saints have allowed the third-most fantasy points to D/ST opponents and now go outdoors for the first time this season.
-Winston has struggled trying to play through a broken back and now also has an ankle injury, so Andy Dalton may soon take over on a New Orleans team down a couple of left tackles.
+Winston has struggled trying to play through a broken back and now also has an ankle injury, so Andy Dalton could be forced into action off the bench on a New Orleans team down a couple of left tackles.
 Carolina's defense is top-10 in EPA/play this season (better than the Eagles).

 Jacksonville Jaguars @ Los Angeles Chargers